 Who are we?

 Adoptionplus is a therapeutic Voluntary Adoption Agency.
 We provide a range of services to support adoptive families, special guardians, foster carers, birth parents and professionals.
 Adoptionplus collects personal data essentially to enable us to provide you with our services and comply with certain legal and regulatory obligations.
 Additionally, as an organisation with a keen interest in learning and national practice development, we also collect data to assist us in better understanding effective service provision.
-Adoptionplus Ltd is a wholly owned subsidiary company of Barnardo’s.
+Adoptionplus Ltd is part of the Barnardo’s group.

 What data do we collect?